rewardenv/reward/README.md

 ## Acknowledgement

-Huge thanks to David Alger and all the contributors for creating Warden which is the predecessor of this project.
+Reward was inspired by Warden and most if it's functionality are reused/rewritten so HUGE thanks to David Alger and all the contributors for creating Warden which is the predecessor of this project.
 <!-- include_open_stop -->

 * [David Alger's Github](https://github.com/davidalger)